simran2662/StudentCrud/README.md

 # StudentCrud
-A  crud operation using spring mvc
+A web application for managing student information, offering CRUD operations using Java, Spring Boot, JPA, and a MySQL database.